 If you have a fundraising idea, please do let us know and we will keep you informed of our plans for the coming year.

 "We believe that Reablement includes social interaction, eating together, physical exercise and giving people the will to live again - through a programme of tailored individual support"

 June is just one of the ladies who would have benefited from a stay when she came out of hospital.
 Instead, she went straight to a care home, never returning to her home that she loved.

-So having achieved Stage 2 with the purchase of the Platt Centre, we are now beginning to plan Stage 3, watch this space for news of what we will be doing next.
+So having achieved Stage 3 with the purchase of the Platt Mission, we are now beginning to plan Stage 4 and will be working hard to secure planning permission by the end of 2023.